49th Parallel: The Years of War and Political Haggling It Took to Define the Canada-US Border

 The war for independence concluded with the Treaty of Paris, an article of which had set the border between British North America and the United States as a line stretching west from Lake of the Woods to the Mississippi River.
 This decision was taken in a fit of geographical ignorance because the Mississippi does not extend that far north, so uncertainty about the exact boundary remained until an 1818 agreement entitled “Convention respecting fisheries, boundary, and the restoration of slaves.”

 This new treaty gave the United States certain fishing rights off the coast of Newfoundland, deferred talks on compensation to Americans for slaves who had fled to freedom in Canada or other British holdings, and fixed the border along the 49th parallel to the Rocky Mountains.
 This new line necessitated a transfer of territory, as old boundaries had been based on river systems.
-Britain surrendered land south of the 49th that had hitherto belonged to the Red River Colony and Rupert’s Land (these are now parts of North and South Dakota and Minnesota), while the USA ceded territory north of the 49th which it had claimed as part of the 1803 Louisiana Purchase from the French (now parts of Saskatchewan and Alberta).
+Britain surrendered land south of the 49th that had hitherto belonged to the Red River Colony and Rupert’s Land (these are now parts of North and South Dakota and Minnesota), while the USA ceded territory north of the 49th that it had claimed as part of the 1803 Louisiana Purchase from the French (now parts of Saskatchewan and Alberta).

 This treaty helped to soothe tensions between Britain and the U.S., but it would be many years before America ceased to look northward and westward for land that belonged to someone else.
 Still to be determined was the control of the vast territories where migration from the United States brought would-be settlers and traders into conflict with the native tribes, the Spanish and Mexican governments, and the Hudson’s Bay Company.